THIS DATE IN HISTORY: April 10

 On the same night, Dwayne Roloson makes 39 saves and the Minnesota Wild score three goals in a span of 4:22 during the second period to win the first playoff game in their history, defeating the Colorado Avalanche 4-2 at Pepsi Center in Game 1 of the Western Conference Quarterfinals.

 2006: Jonathan Cheechoo becomes the first 50-goal scorer in the history of the San Jose Sharks history when he beats David Leneveu of the Phoenix Coyotes at 11:47 of the second period.
 He gets No. 51 just 44 seconds later, and it proves to be his team-record 10th game-winner of the season in San Jose's 3-2 victory at Glendale Arena.

 2011: The Blackhawks barely avoid becoming the fourth defending Stanley Cup champion to miss the playoffs the following season.
-The Blackhawks end their season with a 4-3 loss at home to Detroit, but the Dallas Stars lose 5-3 to the Minnesota Wild at Xcel Energy Center a few hours later when a regulation or overtime win would have put them into the playoffs ahead of the Blackhawks.
+The Blackhawks end their season with a 4-3 loss to Detroit at United Center, but the Dallas Stars lose 5-3 to the Wild at Xcel Energy Center a few hours later when a regulation or overtime win would have put them into the playoffs ahead of the Blackhawks.

 2016: The Anaheim Ducks clinch their fourth straight Pacific Division title with a 2-0 victory against the Washington Capitals at Verizon Center.
 The Ducks win the division after being 16 points out of first place at the halfway point of the season.
 They go 34-10-5 after the Christmas break.
-Anaheim also becomes the first team since the New York Islanders in 1984-85 to finish with the NHL's best power play (23.2 percent) and penalty kill (87.2 percent).
+Anaheim also becomes the first team since the 1984-85 Islanders to finish with the NHL's best power play (23.2 percent) and penalty kill (87.2 percent).